 The government can influence inflation through fiscal policy and monetary policy.
 The fiscal policy runs through changes to the government’s budget.
 Meanwhile, monetary policy works through changes in the money supply in the economy.

-The two policies are categorized into two based on the objectives.
-Economic policies to reduce inflation is called contractionary policies.
-It could be through contractionary fiscal policy or contractionary monetary policy.
+The two policies are categorized based on their objectives.
+Economic policies to reduce inflation are called contractionary policies.
+This could be through contractionary fiscal policy or contractionary monetary policy.
 This policy is usually taken when the economy is overheating and has a high inflation rate.
 This situation usually occurs in the final phase of economic expansion (called the economic boom).

 Meanwhile, policies to encourage economic growth and inflation rates are called expansionary policies.
 The government can do this through expansionary fiscal policy or expansionary monetary policy.
 Governments usually carry out this policy to get the economy out of recession.